Homeless Shelter Placement Requirements

 Clients are not automatically excused from homeless shelter placement requirements due to meeting the circumstances below, however they always have the option to explain their particular circumstances and request a Director’s Exception:

-• Have a pet.
+• Having a pet.
 Shelters can accommodate most pets, and clients are not excused from shelter placement if their pet can be accommodated.

-• Have items they do not want to leave behind.
+• Having items they do not want to leave behind.
 Shelters can provide significant storage, including bike storage.

-• Have a physical disability.
+• Having a physical disability.
 Shelters or other housing placements can accommodate most physical disabilities.

-• Lack transportation to the shelter.
+• Lacking transportation to the shelter.
 Transportation can be arranged.

-• Have a car.
+• Having a car.
 Parking in secured lots is available at many shelters.

-• Have a preference to remain in a certain geographic area.
-There are shelters throughout Santa Clara County and your geographic preference will be taken into account.
+• Having a preference to remain in a certain geographic area.
+There are shelters throughout Santa Clara County and geographic preference will be taken into account.

-• Do not want to be placed in a shelter because of personal preference.
+• Not wanting to be placed in a shelter due to personal preference.

 Related Topics